Mark-Leck/FTCVanity/README.md

 FTC: 6uKmarkQQeMJzD8uLyWn6sXiW4hj4ubjNN - Generated using FTCVanity

-If building from source you will also require the OpenCL.dll which should be placed in the root of the data folder, This can be downloaded from : http://www.dll-files.com/dllindex/dll-files.shtml?opencl
+If building from source apart from needing Vanitygen.exe, vanitygen64.exe and oclvanitygen.exe you will also require the OpenCL.dll which should be placed in the root of the data folder, This can be downloaded from : http://www.dll-files.com/dllindex/dll-files.shtml?opencl.
+Note: Some icons & .png's may be missing also.